70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 The Funky Phantom (1971) cartoon featuring teens and a ghost detective solving mysteries

-The Funky Phantom is a hidden gem: a mystery-solving group with a ghostly friend.
+Likewise, The Funky Phantom is a hidden gem: a mystery-solving group with a ghostly friend.
 If you love Scooby-style “teens unmasking weird villains,” this scratches the same itch.

-18. The Pebbles and Bamm-Bamm Show (1972)
+The Pebbles and Bamm-Bamm Show (1971)

 The Pebbles and Bamm-Bamm Show (1972) Flintstones spinoff featuring teenage Pebbles and Bamm-Bamm

 The Flintstones spin-off energy was strong in the 70s.
-This one follows teenage Pebbles and Bamm-Bamm doing high-school hijinks, with the original Flintstones crew still showing up.

 Wheelie and the Chopper Bunch (1974) cartoon featuring a talking car and motorcycle gang adventures

-Talking car hero + motorcycle villains is exactly the kind of premise that made Saturday mornings feel like a toy commercial and an adventure show at the same time.
-I mean that lovingly.
+A talking car hero versus a motorcycle gang.
+That premise is exactly what made Saturday mornings feel like a toy commercial and an adventure show rolled into one.

-21. Road Runner (Aired through the early 70s)
+Road Runner (Aired through the early 70s)

 Road Runner cartoon with Wile E. Coyote chasing Road Runner in slapstick desert scenes

-This chase format is timeless: Road Runner does something impossible, Wile E. Coyote commits to a plan he found in a catalog, gravity wins.
+Naturally, this chase format is timeless: Road Runner does something impossible, Wile E. Coyote commits to a plan he found in a catalog, gravity wins.
 If you’re building a Looney Tunes rabbit hole, here’s the Bugs Bunny hub: Bugs Bunny.

-22. The Muppet Show (1970s)
+The Muppet Show (1976)

 The Muppet Show (1970s) featuring Kermit and classic Muppet characters on stage